Silva Neves. Sex & Relationship Therapist, Couples Therapist. Trauma Therapist.

 I am a fully qualified, experienced and accredited counsellor and psychotherapist specialist in:

-I am an accredited member of COSRT (College of Sexual and Relatonship Therapists)
+I am an accredited member of COSRT (College of Sexual and Relationship Therapists)

-I am a member of the British and International Society for Sexual Medicine.
+I am a member of the British and European Society for Sexual Medicine.

 I am an accredited member of the National Counselling Society.